When Should You Use Member Initializer List in C++

 member initializer - data members

 In C++, the reference members should be initialized only when the object is created, the same as the previous approach.
-The initialization can also be done using an initializer list.
+The initialization can also be done using a member initializer list in C++.

 Example: